Michigan Line: History

+In November 2011, Michigan was awarded $150 million to buy the Kalamazoo–Dearborn portion of the line from Norfolk Southern.
+Combined with a $196 million federal government grant announced the previous month to improve signaling and track quality, trains will be able to run at 110 mph on 77% of the length of the Detroit–Chicago corridor.
+Before the track was purchased by MDOT, Norfolk Southern was planning to allow track degradation to occur, eventually reducing allowable speeds to 25 mph for passenger trains and its eight daily round-trip freight trains.
+On May 25, 2021, service at 110 mph began between Kalamazoo and Albion.

+In October 2024, Amtrak was awarded an $8.4 million federal grant for design work to restore double track between Niles and Wayne Township.

 Incidents

 Despite the presence of the safety system on the Michigan Line, a derailment occurred just east of Niles, Michigan, on October 21, 2012, after a Wolverine train exited the main line and entered a freight yard due to a misaligned switch.
 The train had a green signal and was traveling at about 60 mph when it hit the switch.
 The incident was investigated by the National Transportation Safety Board and was found to be an Amtrak contractor's fault, caused by one of its employees improperly applying jumper wires to the signal system, bypassing safeguards that had been designed to prevent such an occurrence.